 ELSS of Fairfield County is a nonprofit organization [Section 501 (c)(3)].
-It was established to address the academic support needs of the English language learner (ELL) population.
-Many of the students we serve are newly arrived immigrants from Central and South America.
-Several have experienced limited or interrupted education due to war, civil unrest, or severe poverty in their native countries.
-These students face both academic and socioeconomic challenges and require supplemental educational services to ensure that they graduate high school and gain entrance into post-secondary educational programs or obtain meaningful employment.
-Our primary goal is to help close the achievement gap in Fairfield County by collaborating with school districts.
-The diverse ELSS board of directors and advisory council is comprised of former and current university instructors who have extensive experience in working with English language learners and underserved students.
+It was established to address the academic support needs of the English learner (EL) population.
+ELSS is mostly comprised of college and university instructors who have extensive experience in working with EL students.
+Most of the students we serve are newly arrived immigrants from Central and South America.
+Many have experienced limited or interrupted education due to strife or poverty in their native countries.
+These individuals face both academic and socioeconomic challenges; hence, ELSS provides supplemental language training programs to help ensure that they graduate high school and gain entrance into post-secondary educational programs or obtain meaningful employment.
+By collaborating with local school districts to provide services, we are helping to close the opportunity gap in Fairfield County.

 Our Board of Directors and Executive Director